Table of Contents

 • Suitable for most scenarios.

-Manually specify multi-map collection relationships
+Manually specify multi-map acquisition relationships

 2. Create connection relationships between sub-tasks